Technical Risk Management and Decision Analysis — Introduction and Fundamental Principles

 These are:

-- Budgetary risk is associated with the inability to keep the fiscal requirements satisfied.
-There are two main scenarios for why that can happen.
+1. Budgetary risk is associated with the inability to meet fiscal requirements.
+There are two primary scenarios that can lead to this happening.
 The solution design, development, verification, and validation estimates were inaccurate in the first scenario.
-In the second scenario, budgets are overrun due to the inability to meet technical (novel or immature technology) or schedule constraints (unforeseen staff absence, poor processes, lack of skill, removal of key resources).
+In the second scenario, budgets are overrun due to the inability to meet technical (novel or immature technology) or schedule constraints (unforeseen staff absences, poor processes, lack of skills, or removal of key resources).

-- Technical Risk: Two primary sources of technical risk can be identified.
-The first is related to poor production processes in the different stages of the SDLC: analysis, design, development, testing and quality assurance.
-The other reason can be technological challenges such as immature technology stacks, poor technological decisions, and the lack of specialized skills.
+3. Technical Risk: Two primary sources of technical risk can be identified.
+The first is related to poor production processes across the different stages of the SDLC: analysis, design, development, testing, and quality assurance.
+The other reason is technological challenges, such as immature technology stacks, poor technological decisions, and a lack of specialised skills.

-- Programmatic risk is associated with areas outside the project manager’s control, such as regulation or compliance updates, shifting priorities in the organization, unforeseen technological or schedule or cost-associated risks, supplier delays, poor quality third-party products, or any other external dependency.
+4. Programmatic risk is associated with areas outside the project manager’s control, such as regulation or compliance updates, shifting priorities in the organisation, unforeseen technological, schedule or cost-associated risks, supplier delays, poor quality third-party products, or any other external dependency.

-In general, a Risk Management process will attempt to respond to some of the primary issues that have, historically, derailed IT programs.
-In addition to what has already been mentioned above, we summarize these issues as follows:
+In general, a Risk Management process will attempt to address some of the primary issues that have historically derailed IT programs.
+In addition to what has already been mentioned above, we summarise these issues as follows:

 3. Risk Management Strategy